-And I would encourage you, before you utter a syllable in prayer, either publicly, or privately, to stop and say, “God, I want to remember who You are.
-And I want to make sure that I’m speaking to You, not to the people I’m praying with, or not just to get my prayers done.”
+And I would encourage you, before you utter a syllable in prayer, either publicly, or privately, that you stop and say, God, I want to remember who You are.
+And I want to make sure that I’m speaking to You, not to the people I’m praying with, or not just to get my prayers done.
 You will experience a radical transformation in your life.

-The idea, here, is “focused intent, and passion.”
-It’s coming to God, with all your heart, with all your soul, with all your mind, saying, “God, I mean business!
+The idea here is: “focused intent and passion.”
+It’s coming to God, with all your heart, with all your soul, with all your mind, saying, God, I mean business!
 I want what I’m asking of You.
-I’m not going through the motions.”
+I’m not going through the motions.

-I’ll tell you what, you don’t pray any of those, “Well, Lord, we would really like, if it’s in Your will, according to Your sovereign plan, to bless this child, according to Your divine purposes.”
+I’ll tell you what, you don’t pray any of those, Well, Lord, we would really like, if it’s in Your will, according to Your sovereign plan, to bless this child, according to Your divine purposes.
 Baloney.
-You hear a mom or a dad next to that baby, “Oh, God, God, save my child!”
+You hear a mom or a dad next to that baby, Oh, God, God, save my child!

 That’s what he’s saying!
 He’s saying that we need to come to God like we mean it, and we need to come to Who we’re really talking to, and then earnestly – the word means “to be stretched out.”
-Your soul needs to be stretched out before God, saying, “God, hear our cry!”
+Your soul needs to be stretched out before God, saying, God, hear our cry!
 And you know the evidence of when you really mean business?
 The level of your perseverance.

 The third thing we need to learn to do is, we need to pray corporately.
-We need to pray unto God, we need to pray earnestly, and we need to pray corporately.
 I get that from that little phrase: “The Church earnestly prayed unto God for him.”
-The meaning of the word the Church means “the assembly,” or “the gathered ones,” “the ekklesia.”
+The Church, the meaning of the word the Church means “the assembly,” or “the gathered ones,” the ekklesia.

-The Church was born, it grew, and it exploded, in the context of a commitment and belief that the body of Christ, gathered for intercession, was the most powerful force on the earth.
+The Church was born, it grew, and it exploded, in the context of a commitment and belief that the body of Christ, gathered for intercession, is the most powerful force on the earth.
 I dare you to read through the Book of Acts, and prove me wrong.
-The early Church believed that the most powerful force on this earth was when the body of Christ gathered, and approached Jesus, and the Father, in the power of the Holy Spirit, and they asked in unity.
+The Early Church believed that the most powerful force on this earth was when the body of Christ gathered, and approached Jesus, and the Father, in the power of the Holy Spirit, and they asked in unity.

 And if you don’t believe me, do a quick sketch.
-The early Church was born – where?
+The Early Church was born – where?
 Out of a prayer meeting – chapter 1 of Acts.
 When Jesus ascended, He said, “Hey, you go wait, and go pray.”
 Right?
 Chapter 2, Pentecost came during – what?
 They were praying.
-Chapter 3, the first miracle … Where were Peter and John on their way to?
+Chapter 3, the first miracle.
+Where were Peter and John on their way to?
 Peter and John are on their way to a prayer meeting when they do the miracle.

 Chapter 4, they get beat up, thrown into prison.
 Then, they get let out, and they come back to the Church, and what do they say?
 “Who are we to get to suffer like this for Christ?”
 And then, they prayed for more effectiveness, and the ground shook.